 This demonstrates that marketers trust the power of quality content for convincing potential customers to purchase their products or services.
 When your content offers value to your potential leads, positions your brand as a field expert, and/or shows them that your business will meet their needs, they’re more inclined to enter their contact info.

 Exit intent pop-ups tied for the second-most used technique at 24%.
-These pop-ups commonly offer something valuable, such as a coupon, free article, or ebook when a potential lead attempts to leave the site, in exchange for contact info.
+These pop-ups commonly offer something valuable, such as a coupon, free article, or ebook (especially is it’s usually an ebook for sale) when a potential lead attempts to leave the site, in exchange for contact info.
 This further demonstrates how effective offers of tangible items can be in capturing leads.
 Marketers shouldn’t worry that pop-ups will be perceived as annoying, because they work well for grabbing attention and convincing leads to leave their contact info.

 Other popular attention-grabbing techniques included side/slide widgets (tied for second at 24%); top notification bars (21%); bottom notification bars (21%); and side notification tabs (17%).
 The remaining 8 techniques named in the survey, including chatbots, live chat, CTAs, and email newsletters, were each used by less than 5% of marketers.